jkb-git/Fin-Flutter-Velocity-Calculator/README.md

 # Fin-Flutter-Velocity-Calculator
 Calculates the velocity at which rocket fins are likely to experience "flutter," the velocity beyond which catastrophic fin failure is probable due to aerodynamically induced undampened fin oscillation.
-Read the accompanying article "Fin Flutter Analysis Revisited (Again)" for guidance on how to use this spreadsheet.
+Read the accompanying article "Calculating_Fin_Flutter_Velocity_Bennett-11-25" for guidance on how to use this spreadsheet.